Roman Society

 Beyond the immediate household, extended families, or gentes, were groups of related families who shared a common ancestor and often held considerable political and social influence.

-Roman Temples were grand structures that served as places of worship for the Roman gods.
-These temples were often built in prominent locations, such as the Roman Forum or on the Capitoline Hill, and were designed to inspire awe and reverence in those who visited them.
+The temple buildings themselves were grand structures that served as places of worship for the gods, and were often built in prominent locations, such as the Roman Forum or on the Capitoline Hill, and were designed to inspire awe and reverence in those who visited them.

 The architectural style of Roman temples was heavily influenced by Greek and Etruscan designs, featuring columns, pediments, and elaborate friezes.